 Treatment for a compressed nerve ranges from conservative treatment to surgery.
-In many cases a pinched nerve can be treated with rest and ice.
-If the pinched nerve is in the arm either at the elbow causing cubital tunnel syndrome or in the hand as carpal tunnel syndrome, a brace may be recommended to limit the amount of movement around the nerve.
+In many cases, the patient may treat a pinched nerve with rest and ice.
+If the pinched nerve is in the arm, either at the elbow causing cubital tunnel syndrome or in the hand as carpal tunnel syndrome, the doctor may recommend a brace to limit the amount of movement around the nerve.
 The brace also prevents the patient from movements that may further compress or pinch the affected nerve.
-Medications can also be prescribed ranging from anti-inflammatories to nerve medications such as lyrica or neurontin.
-Physical therapy can also be prescribed to assist in strengthening the muscles around the back or neck if the pinched nerve is in these regions.

 The doctor may prescribe medications ranging from anti-inflammatories to nerve medications such as Lyrica or Neurontin.
 If the pinched nerve is in the areas around the back or neck, the doctor may recommend physical therapy to assist in strengthening the muscles.